Practice Resources – Birth to Eight Years

 This resource has been developed by the VCAA to support implementation of the Victorian Early Years Learning and Development Framework (VEYLDF), and includes:

 The resource is designed to inform a greater understanding of wellbeing and its place as both a prerequisite for, and an outcome of learning.
-It links to the Department of Education and Training
+It references the

 Victorian Government Child Safe Standards.